401ode/tools/non-data-python.md

 ## Image Manipulation

+### Image Manipulation Modules

 - [`pillow`](https://pillow.readthedocs.io/en/5.2.x/) - A fork of an old-school, but incredibly powerful, project called Python Imaging Library or PIL, this is much easier to use and just as powerful.
+- [OpenCV for Python](https://docs.opencv.org/3.3.0/d0/de3/tutorial_py_intro.html) - An old-school, but incrediby powerful, "Computer Vision" system.
+It takes a bit of work to get it installed on Windows ([see this guide])(https://www.learnopencv.com/install-opencv3-on-windows/), but then it offers some very powerful ways to get your computer to "see."

+### Image Manipulation Guides

+- [Creating GIFS with OpenCV](https://www.pyimagesearch.com/2018/11/05/creating-gifs-with-opencv/) - a tongue-in-cheek guide/tutorial, but teaches some very cool techniques for image manipulation and creation.

 ## Cool Built-In Modules